JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/non_episodic.md

 Also called _Continuing tasks_ (Sutton & Barto, 2018), non-episodic environment do not have a terminal state and thus may run for ever, or until the `stop_condition` is reached.
 Sometimes however, one may want to periodically reset the environment to start fresh.
 A first possibility is to implement `RLBase.is_terminated(::YourEnvironment)` to reset according to an arbitrary condition.
 However this may not be a good idea because the value of the last state (note that it is not a _terminal_ state) will be bootstrapped to 0 during learning, even though it is not the true value of the state.

-To manage this, we provide the `ResetAfterNSteps(n)` condition as an argument to `run(policy, env, stop_condition, hook, reset_condition = ResetAtTerminal())`.
-The default `ResetAtTerminal()` assumes an episodic environment, changing that to `ResetAfterNSteps(n)` will no longer check `is_terminated` but will instead call `reset!` every `n` steps.
+To manage this, we provide the `ResetAfterNSteps(n)` condition as an argument to `run(policy, env, stop_condition, hook, reset_condition = ResetIfEnvTerminated())`.
+The default `ResetIfEnvTerminated()` assumes an episodic environment, changing that to `ResetAfterNSteps(n)` will no longer check `is_terminated` but will instead call `reset!` every `n` steps.
 This way, the value of the last state will not be multiplied by 0 during bootstrapping and the correct value can be learned.

 ## Custom reset conditions